HINTERLAND-software/lambda.mail-api/README.md

 AWS Lambda to process sent mail requests and forward them through a smtp mailer to the different recipients

+## Getting started

+Specify the domain configurations as [environment variables](#parse-environment-variables) and run `npm run parse:environment` before deploying the function or running it locally.

 ## Parse environment variables

 Specify configuration in `.env` file in project root directory: